 “I will arise and go to my father, and will say unto him, Father, I have sinned against heaven, and before thee” (Luke 15:18).

-Those who fail usually blame people or circumstances for their misfortunes.
-True repentance involves understanding and admitting, “I have sinned.”
+Those who fail often blame other people or circumstances for their calamity.
+True repentance involves understanding and admitting “I have sinned,” not only before others, but also before God.

 The prodigal son recognized his unworthiness before God and his family.
 He was humbled by his mistakes.
 He wanted his family to know he realized that his attitudes and actions had wounded them.

 The prodigal son realized that when he repented of his sin and returned to his father, he would not automatically regain everything he had lost.
-He was willing to accept the limitations of discipline, which he had cast off when he left his father’s household.
-He simply desired the position of a servant.
+He was willing to accept the discipline of even more limitations than those which he had cast off when he left his father’s household.
+He simply desired to be restored, even to the position of a servant.

 While the father could restore his son to full fellowship, he could not restore the squandered inheritance.
 With its loss, the prodigal son would one day be accountable to his older brother and would work under his direction.
 He would have many opportunities to demonstrate his change of heart with meekness and diligence.

-The evidences of repentance that are presented here express deep humility, which God rewards with grace.
-(See James 4:6).
-“If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness” (I John 1:9).
+The evidence of repentance that is presented here is the expression of deep humility resulting in sorrow over one’s sin and a return to walking in the ways of God.
+God promises to reward such humility with grace.
+“But he giveth more grace.
+Wherefore he saith, God resisteth the proud, but giveth grace unto the humble” (James 4:6).
+He promises, “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness” (I John 1:9).